XOP/css-codeguide/src/md/syntax.md

 todo: code follow-up

 Let's define the very basics for formatting.
-Most of these rules are supported by various IDEs:
+Most of these rules are supported by various IDEs' linters:

-- 4 spaces for indentation
+- 4 spaces for indentation step
 - new line for each declaration ('block'-notation)
+- new line for each selector
+- two lines between rules
 - every declaration ends with semicolon
+- single space between the property and value
+- no space between property name and semicolon
-- double quotes where needed
+- double quotes where needed (dropped for single font-family names)
 - prefer shorthands over multiple properties
-- spaces and braces on their places
+- curly braces: _opening_ on the line with selector, _closing_ on the new line after all rules
+- single space between selector and curly brace

 This can be simply illustrated with the following code: